wavefrontHQ/docs/pages/doc/logging_faq.md

       There may be a marginal cost increase for additional tags.
     </li>
     <li>
-      If you're using our [distributed tracing](tracing_basics.html) solution, use the same `application` and `service` tags in both places to map from the tracing GUI to the Log Browser.
+      If you're using our [distributed tracing](tracing_basics.html) solution, use the same `application` and `service` tags in both places to map from the tracing GUI to the Logs Browser.
     </li>
   </ul>
 {{site.data.alerts.end}}